YEARS OF PERSONAL EXPERIENCE

 According to the Texas Civil Practice and Remedies Code, property owners are not liable when an independent contractor is injured on the job unless the property owner had knowledge of the danger and failed to mention it or the property owner is directly in control of the job.

-Common types of premises liability injuries
+Common types of premises liability injuries in Houston

 The team at Ryan DeHoyos Law Firm, PLLC most commonly handles cases involving the following types of premises liability injuries in the Houston area: